jessstapley/QTL-mapping-Z.-tritici/README.md

 # QTL Mapping Z. tritici

 This repository contains scripts and workflows for QTL mapping in Zymoseptoria tritici.
+NB The documents provide example command lines that are snipets from submission scripts optimised for our HPC server, the scripts can not be run 'as is'.